I want to address concerns and questions around the safety of the COVID-19 vaccine.

-One of the most common concerns is the speed at which the vaccines have been developed.
-Given it usually takes several years of development and research for most vaccines before they’re approved, I do understand this concern.
-There are a couple of important factors at play that make development of COVID-19 vaccines unique.
+One of the most common concerns is the speed at which the vaccines were developed.
+Given it usually takes several years of development and research for most vaccines before they’re approved, I do understand.
+However, there are a couple of important factors at play that make development of COVID-19 vaccines quite unique.

 First, the type of vaccine is different from others.
 It’s not the whole virus but parts of the virus’ genetic makeup.
-With advances in genetic research today, scientists were able to sequence the genetic material of the coronavirus that causes COVID-19 very quickly – in January 2020.
-They were then able to quickly identify the parts of the virus to which our immune systems would likely mount a response.
+With advances in genetic research today, scientists were quickly able to sequence the genetic material of the coronavirus that causes COVID-19.
+They were then able to promptly identify the parts of the virus to which our immune systems would likely mount a response.
+It’s important to understand that the science that led to the development of the vaccines is not new.
+Scientists were able to take advantage of years of work around viral genetics to create the COVID-19 vaccines.

 Another reason scientists were able to develop the vaccines so quickly is funding.
-An important factor that determines the speed of research and development is often funding.
+Lack of funding is a significant issue that delays the speed of research and development.
 With the COVID-19 vaccines, funding was expedited through government agencies, private companies and individuals.
-The government funding also allowed companies to mass produce the vaccines even before the final clinical trials were completed, helping to ensure the vaccines would be available to millions very soon after approval.
+The government funding, nearly $1 billion, also allowed companies to mass produce the vaccines even before the final clinical trials were completed, helping to ensure the vaccines would be available to millions very soon after approval.
+The vaccines were created quickly only because we had the science and the funding in place.

-Nearly 600,000 people in the US alone have died from COVID-19, making it by far the leading killer of Americans.
-Without the vaccine, experts, including me, don’t see a way out of this pandemic without losing hundreds of thousands more.
-That’s why we so strongly believe that the vaccine is the right more for us and our families.
+Over 600,000 people in the US alone have died from COVID-19, making it a leading killer of Americans.
+With more cases and hospitalizations, we’re now seeing the numbers of daily deaths rise once again.
+If more people don’t get the vaccine, experts, including me, don’t see a way out of this pandemic without losing hundreds of thousands more.

 I hope this information has answered questions about the safety and efficacy as you make a decision on what’s best for you and your family.